MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-cds-company-concept.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: CDS, , integration, sync
-ms.date: 10/01/2020
+ms.date: 04/01/2021
 ms.author: bholtorf
-ms.openlocfilehash: f218b50e40f6bb0e8e9ab3be8fcd00d23b1adbe2
+ms.openlocfilehash: abeab28a87c395328accfd850a0753649515f8dc
-ms.sourcegitcommit: ff2b55b7e790447e0c1fcd5c2ec7f7610338ebaa
+ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/15/2021
+ms.lasthandoff: 03/31/2021
-ms.locfileid: "5378739"
+ms.locfileid: "5773352"
 ---
 # <a name="data-ownership-models"></a>Data Ownership Models
 [!INCLUDE[prod_short](includes/cc_data_platform_banner.md)]

 [!INCLUDE[prod_short](includes/cds_long_md.md)] requires that you specify an owner for the data you store.
-For more information, see [Entity ownership](https://docs.microsoft.com/powerapps/maker/common-data-service/types-of-tables#table-ownership) in the Power Apps documentation.
-When you set up integration between [!INCLUDE[prod_short](includes/cds_long_md.md)] and [!INCLUDE[prod_short](includes/prod_short.md)] you must choose one of two ownership models for records that are synchronised:

-* Team
-* Person (user)

-Actions that can be performed on these records can be controlled on a user level.
-For more information, see [User and team tables](https://docs.microsoft.com/powerapps/developer/common-data-service/user-team-tables).
-We recommend the Team ownership model because it makes it easier to manage ownership for multiple people.
+For more information, see [Types of tables](/powerapps/maker/data-platform/types-of-entities) in the Power Apps documentation.
+When you set up integration between [!INCLUDE[prod_short](includes/cds_long_md.md)] and [!INCLUDE[prod_short](includes/prod_short.md)] you must choose the **User or team** ownership for records that are synchronised.
+Actions that can be performed on these records can be controlled on a user level. <!--We recommend the Team ownership model because it makes it easier to manage ownership for multiple people.NO LONGER TRUE IN DATAVERSE-->

 ## <a name="team-ownership"></a>Team Ownership
 In [!INCLUDE[prod_short](includes/prod_short.md)], a company is a legal and business table that offers ways to secure and visualize business data.
 Users always work in the context of a company.
 The closest that [!INCLUDE[prod_short](includes/cds_long_md.md)] comes to this concept is the business unit table, which does not have legal or business implications.